 Includes sections on starting a conversation with family members who are in denial or reluctant to discuss the situation; how to pinpoint your own and family members' expectations; identifying what is important to each generation; and options for ownership.
 Several worksheets are included to help both parents and adult children identify their goals and expectations.

-The 2009 legislature passed the Montana Right of Disposition Act that allows a person to provide instructions for disposing of his or her remains or to designate an agent with authority to make such decisions that have priority over the wishes of survivors.
+The Montana Right of Disposition Act allows a person to provide instructions for disposing of his or her remains or to designate an agent with authority to make such decisions that have priority over the wishes of survivors.

-Explains how to deal with some of the issues that may arise with the transfer of non-titled property such as photographs and other family heirlooms among family members.
+Explains how to deal with some of the issues that may arise with the transfer of non-titled property such as photographs, jewelry, books, and other family heirlooms among family members.

-Outlines why and how to construct a will, including costs, restrictions and changes after its completion.
+Outlines why a written will is necessary.
+Includes information about costs, restrictions and changes after its completion.